inesgomes/db-patterns/README.md

 5. train GASTeN: `python -m src --config experiments/original/mnist_7v1.yml`
 6. go to wandb and check your experiments

-### Step 2 & 3: Finding Patterns in Ambiguity & Prototype Selection
+### Step 2, 3 and 4: Finding Patterns in Ambiguity & Prototype Selection and Visualization

 This module includes experiments to deep clustering and find prototypes.